Luna-za-tuna/Personal_Recipe/_posts/2022-12-29-apple-caramel-bars.md

     6. Cook for 3-4 minutes, then add cornstarch.
 Let cook for another minute then remove from heat
     7. Pour apple filling in dish, then add remaining crust mixture on top
     8. Bake for 30-35 minutes
+    9. Now it's time to make the vegan caramel topping.
+To a small pan over medium heat, add the coconut cream that you scooped out from the can of coconut milk.
+After it has started to melt, add in the coconut sugar.
+    10. Stir them together consistently until the mixture starts to bubble.
+Turn off the heat and add in the vanilla, salt, and cornstarch.
+Whisk them together, making sure to break up any cornstarch clumps.
+    11. Transfer the caramel into a jar and place it in the fridge for it to cool and harden a bit.
 ---
 <https://www.instagram.com/p/CeeFa2ygX-K/>